MWATelescope/mwa-demo/README.md

 For optimal performance, you should compile the following software dependencies directly on your machine.

-Advanced users can provide additional compiler flags during the build process to optimize for their specific CPU microarchitecture. e.g. `-march=native` for C/C++, or `-C target-cpu=native` for Rust.
+Advanced users can provide additional compiler flags during the build process to optimize for their specific CPU micro-architecture. e.g. `-march=native` for C/C++, or `-C target-cpu=native` for Rust.

 The steps in the `Dockerfile` may be a useful guide.